DaCoderMan/hrx3/VERCEL_README.md

 # 🚀 HR News Scraper - Vercel Deployment

+**PROPRIETARY SOFTWARE - WORKITU TECH, ISRAEL**

+**Copyright (c) 2025 Workitu Tech, Israel.
+All Rights Reserved.**

+This software is proprietary and confidential.
+Unauthorized use, reproduction, or distribution is strictly prohibited.

 ## 📋 Overview

 This project is configured for deployment on Vercel as a serverless application.
 It provides a web interface to generate and display the 100 most current HR news articles from Brazilian sources.